jabrah/drupal-theming-sandbox/README.md

 This repository is meant to be used as a sandbox for freeform experimentation with Drupal theming.
+It is definitely not production ready :)

 I have been using the Acquia Dev Desktop 2 (https://dev.acquia.com/downloads).
 To use the theme in this repository: